George-Ogden/concurrent-language/README.md

 sudo apt-get install -y build-essential libgtest-dev librange-v3-dev
 ```
 # Language
-The language is pure and functional - you write serial code and the compiler automatically runs it in parallel.
+APFLang is pure and functional - you write serial code and the compiler automatically runs it in parallel.
-Samples for the language are given in the `samples/` folder or the `benchmark/` folder.
+Samples are given in the `samples/` folder or the `benchmark/` folder.
 # Build and Run
 ## Compile
 To compile a program: